Skip to main content

 The Fair Housing Act was originally passed in April 1968, 56 years ago.
 Its passing was part of the Civil Rights Movement.
 In 1965, The Chicago Open Housing Movement, also known as the Chicago Freedom Movement, drew national attention to the realities of segregation in housing.
 The housing movement and the Fair Housing Act were both supported by many civil rights activists and organizations including Dr. Martin Luther King Jr. and the NAACP.
 Congress passed the Fair Housing Act in response to the housing movement and the assassination of Dr. King.

-The act was an expansion of previous civil rights acts that had addressed discrimination in housing, but did not have any provisions for federal enforcement.
+The act was an expansion of previous civil rights acts that had addressed discrimination in housing but did not have any provisions for federal enforcement.

 Five Key Aspects of the Fair Housing Act

 1. Prohibition of Discrimination: The Fair Housing Act makes it illegal to discriminate against any individual in the sale, rental, or financing of housing based on race or color, religion, sex (including gender identity and sexual orientation), national origin, familial status, or disability.
-This applies to both private and public housing providers, including landlords, real estate agents, mortgage lenders, and homeowners' insurance companies.
+This applies to private and public housing providers, including landlords, real estate agents, mortgage lenders, and homeowners' insurance companies.

 2. Accessibility for Persons with Disabilities: An amendment in 1988, 36 years ago, added disability status as an included protective class.
 Federal law also requires that housing providers make reasonable accommodations for individuals with disabilities.
 This includes allowing service animals, making physical modifications to accommodate disabilities, and providing accessible common areas.

-3. Advertising and Marketing: The Fair Housing Act also prohibits discrimination in advertising and marketing practices.
-Materials and practices are not allowed to discourage or exclude individuals based on any of the protected characteristics mentioned above.
+3. Advertising and Marketing: The Fair Housing Act prohibits discrimination in advertising and marketing practices.
+Materials and practices were not allowed to discourage or exclude individuals based on any of the protected characteristics mentioned above.
 These materials may not have any language or images that suggest preferences or limitations based on race, sex, or any other protected characteristics.

 Black protestors marching for Civil Rights in DC